 UCFS will bill your insurance company as a courtesy; however, you are responsible for providing us with the most recent and accurate insurance information and you will be responsible for any charges incurred if the information provided is not correct or up to date.
-It may also become necessary for you to contact you insurance company to provide them additional information in order for them to process your claim completely.
+It may also become necessary for you to contact your insurance company to provide them additional information in order for them to process your claim completely.

-You are also responsible for required co-payments, co-insurance, applicable deductibles and any services that are not covered by your insurance plan.
+You are also responsible for required co-payments, co-insurance, applicable deductibles, and any services that are not covered by your insurance plan.

 You are responsible for paying any co-payment at the time of service.

-We accept the following forms of payment: Cash, check, Visa, MasterCard, American Express, Discover and debit cards.
+We accept the following forms of payment: Cash, check, Visa, MasterCard, American Express, Discover, and debit cards.
 There will be a $15.00 charge for all returned checks.

 UCFS can assist you in meeting your financial obligation in the following ways:

-Sliding fee scale: UCFS offers a sliding fee program for clients who are uninsured or underinsured and whose income is below 200% of the federal poverty level.
+Sliding fee scale: UCFS offers a sliding fee program for clients who are uninsured or underinsured and whose income is at or below 200% of the federal poverty level.
 UCFS’ sliding fee scale is based upon a client’s family size and household income.
 Clients who do not provide income information are responsible for services at UCFS’ standard rate.
 Patients must provide the following information when applying for a sliding fee scale:

-- Two (2) most recent pay stubs from employer, unemployment and or alimony checks.
+- Two (2) most recent pay stubs from employer, unemployment, and or alimony checks.